empathic-ai/altimit/README.md

 • Automatic Replication: Describe the data you want replicated and Altimit handles the rest.

-• Serialization: Efficiently cache data plugged into the replication system.
+• Serialization: Efficiently cache data included in the replication system.

 • Distributed computing: Built-in mesh networking for creating large-scale simulations.